UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

 | 4. | Add a call-back for a switch-release event.
 Simple use this to print a message about which button has been released.
 Again, make sure `printf` is performed on the main thread |

 ## Task-389 - C++ Closures
 Function pointers are used extensively in the C language.
-We also see them used in Mbed OS when we start a thread or attach and interrupt.
+We also see them used in Mbed OS when we start a thread or attach an interrupt.

 Borrowing from other languages, C++ takes this idea further, and now offers *lambda functions* and *closures*.
 Here is a brief summary of closures.